StudyDrift/study-drift-lms/README.md

   Learn by Learning & Teach by Teaching
 </h3>
 <p align="center">
-  Study Drift streamlines the process of course creation, quiz generation, and content management, enabling educators and learners to get to the content as quickly as possible
+  Study Drift uses AI to streamlines the process of course creation, quiz generation, and content management, enabling educators and learners to get to the content as quickly as possible
 </p>
 <p align="center">
   <a href="/LICENSE">